Gospel of Philip: History and context

-A single manuscript of the Gospel of Philip, in Coptic (CG II), was found in the Nag Hammadi library, a cache of documents that was secreted in a jar and buried in the Egyptian desert at the end of the 4th century.
+A single manuscript of the Gospel of Philip, in Coptic (CG II), was found in the Nag Hammadi library, a cache of documents that was hidden in a jar and buried in the Egyptian desert at the end of the 4th century.
 The text was bound in the same codex that contained the better-known Gospel of Thomas.

-From the mix of aphorisms, parables, brief polemics, narrative dialogue, biblical exegesis (especially of Genesis), and dogmatic propositions, Wesley W. Isenberg, the editor and translator of the text, has attributed seventeen sayings (logia) to Jesus, nine of which Isenberg 1996 characterizes as citations and interpretations of those found in the canonical gospels (Note: Those in the canonical New Testament: 55,33–34; 57,3–5; 68,8–12; 68,26–27; 72,33–73,1; 77,18; 83,11–13; 84,7–9; 85,29–31.)
+From the mix of aphorisms, parables, brief polemics, narrative dialogue, biblical exegesis (especially of Genesis), and dogmatic propositions, Wesley W. Isenberg, the editor and translator of the text, has attributed seventeen sayings (logia) to Jesus, nine of which he characterizes (Isenberg 1996) as citations and interpretations of those found in the canonical gospels.
+(Note: Those in the canonical New Testament: 55,33–34; 57,3–5; 68,8–12; 68,26–27; 72,33–73,1; 77,18; 83,11–13; 84,7–9; 85,29–31.)
 The new sayings, (Note: The new sayings: 55,37–56,3; 58,10–14; 59,25–27; 63,29–30; 64,2–9; 64,10–12; 67,30–35; and 74,25–27.) "identified by the formula introducing them ('he said', 'the Lord said', or 'the Saviour said') are brief and enigmatic and are best interpreted from a Gnostic perspective.

 Much of the Gospel of Philip is concerned with Gnostic views of the origin and nature of mankind and the sacraments it refers to as baptism, unction and marriage.
 It is not always clear whether these are the same literal rituals known in other parts of the early Christian movement and since, or ideal and heavenly realities.
 The Gospel emphasizes the sacramental nature of the embrace between man and woman (or ideas represented by these as types) in the "nuptial chamber," which is an archetype of spiritual unity.
 (Note: The Old and New Testament and Gnostic contexts and the text are discussed by Grant 1961) Many of the sayings are identifiably related to other texts referred to by scholars as Gnostic, and often appear quite mysterious and enigmatic (these are from the translation by Isenberg 1996):

 The Lord said, "Blessed is he who is before he came into being.
 For he who is, has been and shall be."